 Certain lean fish are well suited to grilling as well, including

 Because most fish are delicately flavored, they should be marinated for only a brief period of time

-Brushed with butter, split lobsters, king crabs and snow crabs are often broiled or grilled.
+Brushed with butter, split lobsters, king crabs, and snow crabs are often broiled or grilled.
 Whole lobsters can be split and broiled or grilled, or their tails can be removed, split and cooked separately.
 Large crab legs can also be split and broiled or grilled.
-Shrimp and scallops are often marinated and broiled in flavored butters or grilled on skewers for easy handling.
+Shrimp and scallops are often marinated and broiled in flavored butter or grilled on skewers for easy handling.